Easy Guide: How To Get Monstera To Flower In Your Garden?

 We assume you know that leaves are the places where photosynthesis to produce energy takes place.
 Hence, their wilting can inhibit flowering as the plant lacks energy.
 These symptoms usually also appear when they lack water.
 It’s just that the leaves don’t turn brown.

-Some Monstera owners give excess moisture hoping the plants don’t dry out.
-Instead, their roots will sink and deplete oxygen.
 Not only that, but also the problem of pruning often occurs, especially for beginners.
 They will cut above the nodes or even right at the nodes.
 Others don’t even prune because they like thick Monstera.

-2. How To Identify and Solve These Problems
+2. How to Identify and Solve These Problems?

 If you notice yellowing leaves but with no browning, it may be an alert from your Monstera that they need more water.
 You can observe this issue by checking the soil surface.